RN Salary: How Much Money Does a Registered Nurse Make?

 Starting Salaries for Registered Nurses: How Much Will a New RN Grad Earn?

 The starting salary of a Registered Nurse can range from around $28,000-$50,000 per year on average.
 The starting hourly wage of an RN can range from $16.50-26.00 per hour.
 This salary will increase over time, as nurses gain experience, certifications, and specialize in a specific area.
 Registered nurses can also advance their career to managment postions, in addition to regular raises offered by employers.

+Keep in mind that these figures can vary depending on the location.
+RNs in East Tennessee, for example, may start at an hourly rate of $18-23, while an RN at a busy New York hospital may start at $26 or more.
 Certifications and experience also factor into the salary or wages.
 A new RN with a degree only and no experience will usually not make as much as an RN with years of experience and many certifications and an impressive portfolio.
 Here is a graph representing the current national average wage in the US: